mguillem/grypescanner-plugin/README.md

 ## Introduction

-Jenkins integration of Grype vulnerability scanner for container images and filesystems (https://github.com/anchore/grype).
+Jenkins integration of Grype vulnerability scanner for container images and filesystems, see https://github.com/anchore/grype.

 ## Getting started